benjamin-recht/benjamin-recht.github.io/_posts/2020-07-14-there-are-none.md

 blurb: 		  false
 ---

 In the [last post](http://www.argmin.net/2020/07/08/gain-margin/), we showed that continuous-time LQR has "natural robustness" insofar as the optimal solution is robust to a variety of model-mismatch conditions.
-LQR makes the assumption that the state of the system is observed noiselessly.
-In many situations, we don't have access to such state information.
+LQR makes the assumption that the state of the system is fully, perfectly observed.
+In many situations, we don't have access to such perfect state information.
 What changes?

-The generalization of LQR to the case with imperfect state observation is called "Linear Quadratic Gaussian" control (LQG), and is a simplest, special case of a Partially Observed Markov Decision Process (POMDP).
+The generalization of LQR to the case with imperfect state observation is called "Linear Quadratic Gaussian" control (LQG).
+This is the simplest, special case of a Partially Observed Markov Decision Process (POMDP).
 We again assume linear dynamics:

 $$
 	\dot{x}_t = Ax_t + B u_t + w_t\,.